 Verse 9: Tu ur metarâs tor de vite: you shall put around their waist.
 Tu sistemarâs lis lôr baretis: you shall arrange their caps.
 The verb sistemâ means to arrange, to set up, to install, etc.; it is used here because the caps were to be wound on the head.

-Vocabulary: menâ (to lead, to bring), il manzut (young bull, bullock), denant di (before, in front of), poiâ (to put, to place), la man (hand), il cjâf (head), copâ (to kill), la tende de cunvigne (congregation tent), la jentrade (entrance, way in), il sanc (blood), il dêt (finger), il cuar (horn), un altâr (altar), strucjâ (to pour), dapît di (at the bottom of), il gras (fat), tor di (around, about), la bultrime (entrails, intestines), il toc (bit, portion), partî di (to depart from, to extend from), il fiât (liver), il rognon (kidney), vê atorvie (to have around oneself; also written vê ator vie), fumâ (to smoke), la cjar (flesh), la piel (skin), la porcarie (dung, excrement; dirt, filth), brusâ (to burn), il fûc (fire), il campament (camp), il sacrifici (sacrifice), il pecjât (sin).
+Vocabulary: menâ (to lead, to bring), il manzut (young bull, bullock), denant di (before, in front of), poiâ (to put, to place), la man (hand), il cjâf (head), copâ (to kill), la tende de cunvigne (tent of the convocation), la jentrade (entrance, way in), il sanc (blood), il dêt (finger), il cuar (horn), un altâr (altar), strucjâ (to pour), dapît di (at the bottom of), il gras (fat), tor di (around, about), la bultrime (entrails, intestines), il toc (bit, portion), partî di (to depart from, to extend from), il fiât (liver), il rognon (kidney), vê atorvie (to have around oneself; also written vê ator vie), fumâ (to smoke), la cjar (flesh), la piel (skin), la porcarie (dung, excrement; dirt, filth), brusâ (to burn), il fûc (fire), il campament (camp), il sacrifici (sacrifice), il pecjât (sin).

 Verse 12: Un pôc di sanc: a little blod, some blood.
 Tu lu metarâs cul dêt sui cuars dal altâr: you shall put it with your finger on the horns of the altar.
 Il sanc tu lu strucjarâs dut dapît dal altâr: you shall pour the blood all over at the bottom [base] of the altar.